Lisa Rinna Strips Down To Undies On Instagram, Replies To Fan Calling Her ‘A Million Years Old’

 “I just think it’s really good to move every day.
 I really love the combination of SoulCycle and yoga.
 It keeps me balanced and sane,” Lisa said.

 Lisa recently showcased her fun side by dancing to Michael Jackson in her sweatpants on Instagram.
 While today brought no dancing or athleisurewear, it definitely delivered the athletic body.
-Fans wishing to see more of Lisa should follow her Instagram.
+Fans wishing to see more of Lisa should follow her Instagram account.

 Delivered To Your INBOX